MatteV02/quiz_maker/README.md

-# Quiz maker
+# Quiz Maker

-Quiz maker converts questions in human readable format in an interactive form.
+Quiz Maker converts questions in human readable format to an interactive form.

 > [!WARNING]
 > Tested on Python 3.13